-Count on these yeast gluten free, paleo and keto burger buns to be pillowy-soft, extra sturdy, absolutely delicious and with a killer crumb.
-And, per usual, not-eggy (at all!).
+Count on these gluten free, paleo and keto burger buns (with actual yeast!) to be pillowy-soft, absolutely delicious and with a killer crumb.
+And, per usual, not-eggy at all!

 Gluten Free, Paleo & Keto Burger Buns 🍔

-These low carb buns as the off-spring of our beloved soft ‘n fluffy sandwich bread.
+These low carb buns are the off-spring of my beloved (soft ‘n fluffy!) sandwich bread.
 A truly delicious grain free bread in its own right (just read the reviews on that recipe!), and probably the closest recipe to an actual yeast bread on the site.

 Still, these buns are my favorite.
-They keep very well at room temp for 4 days and freeze beautifully.
+They keep very well at room temp for 4 days and freeze beautifully (think double batches, stashed away for a rainy day).
 Oh, and you might also be surprised how good this bread is even without toasting.

 Making these paleo and keto burger buns is incredibly simple really.
 But, like with any yeasted bread, it does require you take care of a few details to ensure the best possible outcome.